Convair X-6: Nuclear Test Aircraft

 The first modified B-36 was called the Nuclear Test Aircraft (NTA), a B-36H-20-CF (Serial Number 51-5712) that had been damaged in a tornado at Carswell AFB on September 1, 1952.
-This plane was redesignated the XB-36H, then the NB-36H and was modified to carry a 3 megawatt, air-cooled nuclear reactor in its bomb bay.
+This plane was redesignated the XB-36H, then the NB-36H and was modified to carry a 1 megawatt, air-cooled nuclear reactor in its bomb bay.
 The reactor, named the Aircraft Shield Test Reactor (ASTR), was operational but did not power the plane.
 Water, acting as both moderator and coolant, was pumped through the reactor core and then to water-to-air heat exchangers to dissipate the heat to the atmosphere.
 Its sole purpose was to investigate the effect of radiation on aircraft systems.

 To shield the flight crew, the nose section of the aircraft was modified to include a 12-ton lead and rubber shield.
 The standard windshield was replaced with one made of 6 in acrylic glass.
 The amount of lead and water shielding was variable.
 Measurements of the resulting radiation levels were then compared with calculated levels to enhance the ability to design optimal shielding with minimum weight for nuclear-powered bombers.

 The NTA completed 47 test flights and 215 hours of flight time (during 89 of which the reactor was operated) between September 17, 1955, and March 1957 over New Mexico and Texas.
 This was the only known airborne reactor experiment by the U.S. with an operational nuclear reactor on board.
 The NB-36H was scrapped at Fort Worth in 1958 when the Nuclear Aircraft Program was abandoned.
-After the ASTR was removed from the NB-36H, it was moved to the National Aircraft Research Facility.

 Based on the results of the NTA, the X-6 and the entire nuclear aircraft program was abandoned in 1961.

 Development plans

 Had the program progressed, follow-on aircraft would have been based on the successor to the B-36, Convair's swept-wing B-60.

-The X-6 would have been powered by General Electric X-39 engines (J47 engines modified to use nuclear energy as fuel), utilizing a P-1 reactor.
+The X-6 would have been powered by General Electric X-40 engines (J53 engines modified to use nuclear energy as fuel), utilizing a P-1 reactor.
 In a nuclear jet engine, the reactor core was used as a heat source for the turbine's air flow, instead of burning jet fuel.
 One disadvantage of the design was that, since the airflow through the engine was used to cool the reactor, this airflow had to be maintained even after the aircraft had landed and parked.
 GE built two prototype engines, which can be seen outside the Experimental Breeder Reactor I in Arco, Idaho.

 A large, 350 ft wide hangar was built at Test Area North, part of the National Reactor Testing Station (now part of the Idaho National Laboratory; Monteview) to house the X-6 project, but the project was canceled before the planned 15000 ft runway was built, necessitated by the expected weight of the nuclear-powered aircraft.